ziad-hsn/cpra/docs/reference/api-documentation.md

 2. **Intervention** specifies the automated remediation handler.
 3. **Codes** let you map failure tiers to alert transports.

-For larger samples open `mock-servers/test_10k.yaml` or generate new datasets with `mock-servers/generate_monitors.py`.
+For larger samples, use `mock-servers/generate_monitors.py` to generate test configurations with any number of monitors.

 ## Environment Variables